PreFKim/MyTorch/README.md

 # Todo

-- [ ] Optimize the code of the Operation method in parameter.py
 - [x] Implements the array manipulation operation(ones, zeros etc...)
 - [x] Implements the convolution layer
 - [x] Implements the Non-Linear functions